 #Sandbox

 A Sandbox is an isolated execution environment where you can run code, manage files, and control network access.
-Each sandbox is created from a Template and provides a secure, ephemeral workspace.
+Each sandbox is created from a Template and has a writable root filesystem that is checkpointed across pause/resume for the same sandbox identity.

 For shell access and file copy over standard SSH clients, see SSH.